ruimalheiro/training-custom-llama/README.md

   - Dataset can be found [here](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu).
 - `load_hellaswag_dataset.py` Downloads the HellaSwag validation split.
   - Dataset can be found [here](https://github.com/rowanz/hellaswag)
+- `load_cosmopedia_v2.py` Loads and prepares the instruct dataset from smollm-corpus (just the cosmopedia-v2 subset).
+  - Dataset can be found [here](https://huggingface.co/datasets/HuggingFaceTB/smollm-corpus)
 - `hellaswag_utils.py` Contains the main logic to iterate, process and evaluate hellaswag examples.
 - `model.py` Implements the custom llama3
 - `tokenizer.py` Uses tiktoken to setup the tokenizer for llama3 with some changes for encoding / decoding and the special tokens needed.